szalontai-muso/speechexec-enterprise-integrator-guide/docs/see/enterprise-app-interface/endpoints/masterdata/05_MasterDataServiceSettings.md

 ## Request authentication settings
-Every HTTP request to the `/masterdata` endpoints from an integrator application must be authenticated.
+Every HTTP request sent to the `/masterdata` endpoints from an integrator application must be authenticated.
 Authentication is realized using 'API keys'.
 An integrator application must specify a valid 'API key' in the custom `x-sps-api-key` HTTP  header of every HTTP request.

 The 'API key' values accepted by the `/masterdata` endpoints are stored in service setting:
 ```